jpawlowski/JSON-OSXControl/README.md

 git clone https://github.com/jpawlowski/JSON-OSXControl.git /Applications/MAMP/htdocs/json
 ````

 The web server service account needs to be allowed to run osascript via sudo.
-Add an entry via 'sudo visudo' like this:
+Add an entry via `sudo visudo` like this:

 ````
 username ALL=NOPASSWD: /usr/bin/osascript